 Delivery Program and Operational Plan

-Campbelltown City Council’s has a new look Delivery Program 2017-2021 & Operational Plan 2019-2020(7MB, PDF).
-Now presented as a combined plan, Council has been working for the past year to update its Integrated Planning & Reporting documents to streamline the content, refine our strategic direction and improve communication with our stakeholders.
+Campbelltown City Council’s has a new look Delivery Program 2017-2021 and Operational Plan 2019-2020(7MB, PDF).
+Now presented as a combined plan, Council has been working for the past year to update its Integrated Planning and Reporting documents to streamline the content, refine our strategic direction and improve communication with our stakeholders.
 The adopted Delivery Program 2017-2021and its activities have been realigned under a new Service Framework along with the Operational Plan.
 Council remains committed to delivering these initiatives and is utilising a new design to improve accountability, strategic direction and communications.
-The Delivery Program 2017-2021 & Operational Plan 2019-2020(7MB, PDF) also includes information about the budget, finances and Fees and Charges(2MB, PDF) of Council.
+The Delivery Program 2017-2021 and Operational Plan 2019-2020(7MB, PDF) also includes information about the budget, finances and Fees and Charges(2MB, PDF) of Council.

 Operational Plan Highlights 2019-2020(171KB, PDF)

 Council will let the community know how well it is performing against the Delivery Program and Operational Plan through Progress Reports every six months and an End of Term Report when the Councillors reach the end of their four year term in office.